Hrithik5/Hrithik5/README.md

  ## I'm a Student and Developer!
 - ⚡ I’m a Full Stack Developer.
-- 👨🏽‍💻 I’m currently learning, working and growing my skills in Django Rest Framework, Data Structures and Algorithms.
+- 👨🏽‍💻 I’m currently learning and growing my skills in Django Rest Framework, Data Structures and Algorithms.
 - 🤝 Open for collaborations in full stack projects or open source projects.
 - 😉 Open source enthusiast
 - 📫 How to reach me: hrithikchauhan01@gmail.com